SGKutty/go/docs/lesson-02.md

 * Given that packages are standalone and their contents are `firewalled` there needs to be a way to `open` parts of the package to the outside world.
 This is where the idea of `exporting` and `unexporting` comes in.

 * There is one more important language mechanic about Go packages.
-Two packages can’t cross-import each other.
+Two packages can’t `cross-import` each other.
 Imports are a one way street.
 As a result, when two packages need to import each other, it’s a smell that the packages need to be merged or decoupled.

+## ✰ Design Philosophies